 - 4.49 COMARE is currently undertaking a further review of the incidence of childhood cancer around nuclear power stations, with particular reference to the KiKK study and COMARE's 10th and 11th reports.
-COMARE hope that the outcome of their review will be available at the start of 2010. - 4.50 Radioactive monitoring carried out in 200731 found low concentrations of artificial radionuclides in water, sediment and beach samples and in meat and seafood samples taken around the existing Sizewell nuclear power stations.
-From this sampling, the estimated total dosage levels to the public from all sources within the Sizewell area were assessed as being less than 0.5% of the dose limit for members of the public of 1mSv per year as specified in The Ionising Radiations Regulations 1999.
+This will be published as COMARE's 14th report later this year. - 4.50 Radioactive monitoring carried out in 200831 found low concentrations of artificial radionuclides in water, sediment and beach samples and in meat and seafood samples taken around the existing Sizewell nuclear power stations.
+From this sampling, the estimated total dosage levels to the public from all sources within the Sizewell area were assessed as being less than 4% of the dose limit for members of the public of 1mSv per year as specified in The lonising Radiations Regulations 1999.